Amritha Aiyer

-Early life
+Early life and education

-Aiyer was born into a Tamil-speaking family on 14 May 1994 in Chennai, Tamil Nadu, and raised in Bengaluru, Karnataka.
+Amritha was born into a Tamil-speaking family on 14 May 1994 in Chennai, Tamil Nadu, and raised in Bengaluru, Karnataka.
 She attended NHR School, Bangalore, and completed her degree in commerce at St. Joseph's College of Commerce, Bangalore.

 Career

 She made her debut as lead actress in Padaiveeran (2018) opposite Vijay Yesudas, where she played the role of Malar.
 In response to her role, a reviewer of the film from The Hindu stated that "Amritha fits in her role aptly".
 She later played a lead role opposite Vijay Antony in Kaali (2018).
 In 2019, she was to make her Kannada debut with Gramayana starring Vinay Rajkumar, but the project was stalled after the producer got COVID.
 She played the role of Thendral, the Tamil Nadu football team captain, in Atlee's Bigil (2019), alongside Vijay.

 In 2021, Aiyer made her Telugu debut in Red, opposite Ram Pothineni, and directed by Kishore Tirumala.
 Her second release was Vanakkam Da Mappilei opposite G. V. Prakash Kumar, a film released directly via Sun NXT.
 Her third release was Lift, the film opt for the theatrical release and directly released via Disney+ Hotstar.

 Her only release in 2022, was a Tamil film Coffee with Kadhal opposite Jai.

 Aiyer then shot for Telugu film Hanu-Man opposite Teja Sajja. and an untitled Tamil-Telugu bilingual film, opposite Teejay Arunachalam.
-The film Hanu-Man premiered on January 12, 2024.
+The film Hanu-Man premiered on 12 January 2024.